 Citizenship and residency

 Unitary state Palestinian Autonomy

 The Palestinians will be permanent residents and citizens of the state.
-Under full Israeli control.
-Some status can be given to representatives of the autonomy.
+The Palestinians will be permanent residents and citizens of the state.

 Federal state Confederation

 The Palestinians will be permanent residents and citizens of the state.
 The Palestinians will be citizens of Palestine and the Jews will be citizens of Israel, even if they are residents of the other state.

 Two states

 Each country determines who will be its citizen.

 Governmental authority

-Unitary state Palestinian Autonomy

 Similar to the current governmental structure, while providing a solution for a large Palestinian population, including appropriate government institutions, use of the Arabic language, and so forth.

 A Palestinian autonomous authority with powers within the autonomous territory and a central government with powers on the level of the state.

-Federal state Confederation

 Composed of district governments that are elected by residents, addressing issues that relate to the district, and a federal government elected by the citizens of the state, which deals with federal issues and domains that require national harmonization.
 The residual powers will go to the central government.

 Each state will have its own government institutions.
 In addition, there will be a confederative government with representatives of the states that will address predetermined domains requiring coordination.
 Residual powers will go to the states.